Mohamed-Elgouhary/global_racetrajectory_optimization/Readme.md

 * Minimum time
 * Minimum time with powertrain behavior consideration

-The minimum curvature line is quite near to a minimum time line in corners but will differ as soon as the car's acceleration limits are not exploited.
+The minimum curvature line is quite near to a minimum time line in corners, but will differ as soon as the car's acceleration limits are not exploited.
 However, the minimum time optimization requires a lot more parameters and takes more computation time.
 Please look into the `main_globaltraj.py` for all possible options.